odobon1/vlm-tutorial/README.md

 ### List Pretrained Models

+returns a list of 2-element tuples where the first is a model identifier strings which specifies VLM architecture and the second element specifies pretraining dataset that the VLM was pretrained on.

 `open_clip.list_pretrained()` can be executed to view pretrained VLMs available through `open_clip`.
 Running this function displays architectures along with the dataset it was pretrained on which is needed to initialize the VLM image preprocessor.
 Unfortunately, this function does not also display the recommended `quick_gelu` setting so that is something the reader will have to look up on their own per model, but in general, the CLIP architectures performed pretraining using QuickGeLU and all the others did not.
 Typically, models initialized with pretrained weights from OpenAI should use QuickGeLU and all others not, as we will soon see.

 Explicityly mention: different pretraining datasets can be specified which will result in the corresponding set of weights getting pulled from sources such as Hugging Face Hub.